antononcube/ConversationalAgents/Projects/PhoneDialingDialogsAgent/README.md

 For example, while driving to work by pressing the dial button we might prefer the contacts of an up-coming meeting to be placed on top of the prompting contacts list.

-In this project we assume that the voice to text conversion is done with an existing (reliable) component.
+In this project we assume that the voice to text conversion is done with an external (reliable) component.

 It is assumed that an user of PhCA can react to both visual and spoken query results.